netdata/netdata/collectors/README.md

     collected_number collected_value = collect_a_value();

-    // give the metrics to netdata
+    // give the metrics to Netdata

     static RRDSET *st = NULL; // the chart static RRDDIM *rd = NULL; // a dimension attached to this chart